 ~ Lubomira Kourteva

-Today I just finished writing the manuscript for my second poetry book (drum roll please!) which will be published in the new few months.
+Today I just finished writing the manuscript for my second poetry book (drum roll please!) which will be published January 2021.
 It’s been quite the ride and often times I felt like the photo above; as in floating, not “writing”.
 Ask any writer and they’ll tell you that the majority of the book process is some form of staring (or daydreaming).
 We just never know what will emerge and where it will lead us, no matter how much we plan it.
 We have to get used to trusting and not knowing.
 Our unconscious will delicately guide us in certain directions and though we haven’t installed the sun yet – we just follow it blindfolded, and always always in some mysterious way, for some mysterious reason, threads begin to form patterns, rivers plaid when moss is cold, and suddenly all begin to take substance, coming into its being.
 This is something to be grateful for because it is quite sad to then see nothing in the offing.
 After the book is created we are left with emptiness wondering, now what?
 What will we do next?
 We’ve devoted our everything and surrendered our everything for the moments prior, but now what?
 It’s a scary feeling too.
 That’s how I felt last year after publishing my first book.
 And here I am today, with my second book – which I had no idea that I’ll write and that I’ll be completely smitten and in love with.
 You just never know.

 Keep Ithaka always in your mind.

 Arriving there is what you are destined for.

 But do not hurry the journey at all.

 so you are old by the time you reach the island,